miriambellver/refvos/README.md

 ### Pre-trained weights

-If you want to use pre-trained weights, we offer the following ones:
+Download the pre-trained weights for our models using the following links:

 Model trained on RefCOCO